katur/forthebirds/EBIRD_MIGRATION_STEPS.md

 UNLOCK TABLES;

-# Apply migration that SHOULD have applied the MySQL above, but that causes
+# Apply migration that *should* have applied the MySQL above, but that causes
 # a MySQL error due to a foreign key not getting updated

 ./manage.py migration birds/0020_auto_20160211_2005

-# Populate those fields:
+# Run script that populates new eBird fields; updates common, slug, and
+# scientific names if they are different in eBird; and adds eBird species
+# not previously present in the database (these all default to not visible)

 ./manage.py import_ebird_data eBird_v2015_csv.csv

+# Set up redirects for the common names that changed during switch to eBird

+# Set various fields to `required` that should be: ebird_id, taxon_order,
+family, order, taxon_order (family_common?, en_IOC?)

+# Modify code to use eBird taxonomy instead of NACC taxonomy.
+Then delete
+# the parent pointer and separate taxonomy tables.

+# Modify code to use taxon_order instead of absolute_position.
+Then delete
+# absolute_position.

 ```